 - Colleges can cover other expenses, such as housing, in their awards.
 Check the Search Member Schools page for details on which schools offer scholarships that include more than basic tuition.

 - Some member schools reduce their scholarships by the amount of federal and state grants awarded, whether or not these awards are based on financial need.

 - The Application/Certification Form that notifies you of your award should provide specific details.
 If you're unsure, ask the school to clarify before you accept the scholarship.

 Are Tuition Exchange scholarships taxable?

 The Tuition Exchange promotes and maintains the exchange on behalf of member institutions.
 Scholarships are granted by member institutions, not by The Tuition Exchange.
-The officers and directors of The Tuition Exchange disclaim responsibility for any misunderstandings among applicants, participants, and institutions concerning the value and duration of scholarships or circumstances which might result in early termination of scholarships.
-The Tuition Exchange partnership continues to seek ways to make scholarships more widely available to qualified applicants and to strengthen the exchange by adding new members.
+The officers and directors of The Tuition Exchange disclaim responsibility for any misunderstandings among applicants, participants, and institutions concerning the value and duration of scholarships or circumstances which might result in the early termination of the scholarship.
+The Tuition Exchange partnership continues to seek ways to make scholarships more widely available to qualified applicants and strengthen the exchange by adding new members.